Noitcereon/MyReferenceRepo/Scripting/Bash/README.md

 - Automating the deployment of applications from one environment to another.
 - Installing programs on various machines at once.

 Bash scripts are stored in simple text files containing lines with commands that get executed in sequence, one after the other.
-These files have the `.sh` extension.
+These files typically have the `.sh` extension (although not required and some argue that there should be no extension at all, since it can be confused with Sh Shell)